Beating Poverty on the High-Street - High-Street Shop FAQs

 From bookshops to bridal, preloved fashion to ethical Sourced By Oxfam products our shops have all your needs covered.
 Find your nearest shop or donation drop off point on our shop finder.

 Does Oxfam accept returns of high street shop purchases

 We hope you are pleased with your purchase.
-However, where an item is found to be faulty, misdescribed or not fit for purpose, please return with proof of purchase to the shop from which it was purchased.
+However, where an item is found to be faulty, misdescribed or not fit for purpose, please return with proof of purchase.
 We will happily refund you as described by the Consumer Rights Act (except where marked and sold as faulty).

 If you are not happy with your purchase for any other reason, we offer a full refund upon production of proof of purchase within 30 days.
-We will refund you for any clothing, accessories, footwear, or Sourced by Oxfam item bought in our shops that meet the conditions
+We will refund you for any items that meet the conditions below.

 This refund policy is for purchases from Oxfam's high-street shop network.
 For purchases from the Oxfam Online Shop please see our Returns FAQs.